 It is not a good solution because resolvers (following the DNS protocol correctly) will cache what they have learned.

-But, if earlier, another client had asked for www.mydomainname.org A, the ‘engineered’ server would have provided the CNAME record, and if this was already in cache, then instead of looking up the MX record for the client at www.mydomainname.org, the resolver will instead follow the cached CNAME redirection and try to look up www.mydomainname.hostingcompany.com MX.
+But, if earlier, another client had asked for www.mydomainname.org A, the “engineered” server would have provided the CNAME record, and if this was already in cache, then instead of looking up the MX record for the client at www.mydomainname.org, the resolver would instead have followed the cached CNAME redirection and tried to look up www.mydomainname.hostingcompany.com MX.